Nikhiljen/PetStore/README.md

       Open a Pull Request.

 Contact
-For questions or feedback, please open an issue .
+For questions or feedback, please open an issue.